 She is an expert on the role of the military in African colonies.
-She received her doctorate from the University of Milan; as a trained nurse, Dr. Saini Fasanotti’s dissertation focused on the controversial relationship between fascism and the Italian Red Cross.
-Following her studies, she moved to Rome, where she works actively with the Central Historical Office of the Italian Army and the Historical Office of the Italian Ministry of Defense.
+She received her doctorate from the University of Milan.
+As a trained nurse, Dr. Saini Fasanotti’s dissertation focused on the controversial relationship between fascism and the Italian Red Cross.
+Following her studies, she moved to Rome, where she worked actively with the Central Historical Office of the Italian Army and the Historical Office of the Italian Ministry of Defense.

 She has consulted on Libya for the Terna Group, the first grid operator for electricity transmission in Europe.
-She also collaborates with the Pentagon on Libya.
+She has also collaborated with the Pentagon.